byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 ## Tips For Beginners
 - Colder and saltier = slower ferment.
 Warmer and less salt = faster ferment.

-- Check & taste the ferment daily and skim off any film that forms and get a sense for the fermented flavors desired (flavors change daily).
+- Check & taste the ferment daily and skim off any film that forms, get a sense for the fermented flavors desired (flavors change daily).

 - When fermenting, particularly with vegetables and fruits, at one point or another a white film may form, this is called kham yeast.
 It often covers the top of the ferment.
 It is sometimes confused for mold, it’s not something that is harmful to the body or the ferment but if not removed it can make the ferment bitter.
 Skim off the film, remove any discolored/darkened vegetables, and wash the follower.

 - Avoid antibacterial soaps.
 For sterile jars and hands, use vinegar to rinse or [Pro-biotic Eco-enzyme.](./waterAlchemy.md)

 - All the “starter” needed is on the vegetables, there is no need to buy anything special or keep a starter culture alive between ferments.

+- Add spices and aromatic seasonings like garlic, onion, fennel, dill, whole pepper, cloves, ... .

 ## Health and Nutrition